william-hutchison/tidySpatialExperiment/README.md

     ## # ℹ 1 more variable: pxl_row_in_fullres <int>

 However, our object is still a SpatialExperiment object.
-Therefore, we have access to the SpatialExperiment functions.
+Therefore, we have access to all SpatialExperiment functions.

 ``` r
 spe |>